Sugar and More Sugar

 My parents would gladly eat sugar wafers or ginger snaps.
 Not us kids.
 We fought for Oreos.
 Would settle for Fig Newtons.
 And cried and pouted if given a Nilla Wafer (unless drenched in banana pudding).

 This experience gave me a solid foundation for judging things.
 As an adult I can rate just about everything on a cookie scale.
-For brevity, I’ll limit it to Oreos, Fig Newtons, and Nilla Wafers, but be assured that the “science” behind my methodology includes Frosted Animal Cookies, Pepperidge Farms (as a collective group), Girl Scout Thin Mints, and Chips Ahoy.
+For brevity, I’ll limit myself to Oreos, Fig Newtons, and Nilla Wafers, but be assured that the “science” behind my methodology includes Frosted Animal Cookies, Pepperidge Farms (as a collective group), Girl Scout Thin Mints, and Chips Ahoy.
 And, while I love peanut butter cookies, no prepackaged cookies can ever compare to homemade ones.
 That’s just a fact.

 Now, when it comes to trade show exhibits, specifically 10 and 20 ft. inline displays, categorizing them has never been an issue.
 There are pop-ups, hybrids, modular laminate, custom, and basic tube and pillowcase graphic displays.
 But those labels are just labels, and not practical, oh-so satisfying cookie evaluations.